 #2.
 Lack of mobile computing and browsers

-Python is strong in desktop and server platforms, but weak in mobile platforms.
-There have only been a handful of smartphone apps developed using Python, and the language is rarely seen in the client side of web development applications.
+It is strong in desktop and server platforms but weak in mobile platforms.
+There have only been a handful of smartphone apps developed using Python, and the language is rarely seen in the client-side of web development applications.

 The language is also not present in web development browsers.
-The major reason for this is that it difficult to secure.
-There is still a lack of a good secure sandbox for the language, and some programmers consider it difficult to impossible for the standard implementation, CPython.
+The major reason for this is that it is difficult to secure.
+There is still a lack of a good secure sandbox for the language, and some programmers consider it difficult to impossible for the standard implementation, Python.

 #3.
 Design restrictions